programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 3. You can change the text in this file, save the file, and then visit your local website in a browser to see the changes. **Note that changes to _config.yml**, unlike the rest of your website files, will not show up if made while the website is already running; you need to make them while the website isn't running, *or* after making changes to _config.yml stop then start running the website, to see changes made to this particular file. (*Changes to the _config.yml file were left out of the ability to refresh because this file can be used to declare things like the structure of site links, and altering these while the site is running could badly break things.*)

-   Making small changes to website files (one at a time to start with), saving, and then refreshing to see the effect on your site means if you mess anything up it will be clear what caused the issue and how to undo it.
+   Making small changes to website files (one at a time to start with), saving, and then refreshing to see the effect on your site means if you mess anything up, it will be clear what caused the issue and how to undo it.

-   1. Note that any line that starts with a # sign is a *comment*: comments aren't read when the rest of the code is read, and instead serve as a way to leave notes about how to do something or why you made a change to the code.
+   {0}.
+Note that any line that starts with a **#** sign is a *comment*: comments aren't read as code, and instead serve as a way to leave notes about how to do something or why you made a change to the code.
-   2. Comments can always be deleted without effect to your website (e.g. you can delete the commented lines 1-6 in _config.yml if you don't want to always see this info about Jekyll use).
+   {0}.
+Comments can always be deleted without effect to your website (e.g. you can delete the commented lines 1-6 in *_config.yml* if you don't want to always see this info about Jekyll use).

-4. Change the file according to these instructions:
+4. Change the *_config.yml* file according to these instructions:

    - **title**: The title of your website, as you want it to appear in the header of the webpage.
    - **email**: Your email address.